rocredo/rocredo/README.md

 <!-- **rocredo/rocredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m an Electronic Engineering PhD Student.
+- I’m an Electronic Engineering PhD Student.
-- ⚡ My main hobbies are music and videogames.